ChalkZone: Production

 ChalkZone was the creation of Bill Burnett and Larry Huber, with Huber's idea of a boy with magic chalk and Burnett's idea of a world behind the chalkboard.
 The concept's origin dated back during the production of Hanna-Barbera's What a Cartoon! where Seibert originally wanted Huber to develop a cartoon for the showcase and assigned him with Burnett, who was writing for Cow and Chicken at the time, to develop a pilot for a potential series.
 Development fell through at the last minute from the result of Hanna Barbera Cartoons being absorbed into Warner Bros.
 Animation.
 The concept came back when Seibert developed Frederator Studios and was pitched as a short on Nickelodeon's Oh Yeah!
 Cartoons before getting the greenlight in 1998.
 In 1999, ChalkZone became the first spin-off of Oh Yeah!
 Cartoons to enter production and be greenlit.
-Despite this, ChalkZone did not make it to the air until 2002, as the initial 13 green-light episodes were shortened to 6 due to executive reasons, all which were completed by 2000.
-The show's air-date was up for debate until the lack of new programming and America's critical situation at the time led the decision to air the series in 2002.
+Despite this, ChalkZone did not air until 2002; executive decisions shortened the initial 13 episodes to six, all of which were completed by 2000.
+The show's air date was up for debate until Nickelodeon's lack of new programming and the United States' critical situation at the time led to the decision to air the series in 2002.
 Frederator Studios announced in 2005 that the series had been cancelled at 40 episodes.

 The show is remembered for featuring one-minute music videos sung by Rudy and his friends (credited as "Rudy & The Chalkzone Band") at the end of each episode.
 Several songs Bill Burnett composed before ChalkZones production, i.e. "Insect Aside" and "Dream Alotta Dreams", were implanted into the series.
 A well-liked rumor about the show is that it was based on UK preschool program Simon in the Land of Chalk Drawings (which Nickelodeon aired in the early 1980s as part of Pinwheel).
 Bill Burnett denied this in a 2013 interview, claiming that he was not aware of the series' existence until after ChalkZone entered production, although Burnett did mention that Harold and the Purple Crayon was an influence on Larry's idea for the "boy with magic chalk" concept.
 A one-hour special, "The Big Blow Up", premiered on August 6, 2004.
 The final season featured new character designs with a slimmer line quality and a zooming chalk transition as new art staff and overseas studios were used for the remainder of the series.